 Teaching English Abroad Salaries – Where Can You Make the Most Money?

 Teaching English as a foreign language (TEFL), which is also referred to as teaching English to speakers of other languages (TESOL), is a rewarding career that requires dedication and passion.
 However, that doesn’t mean it can’t also pay well!
 As you make plans to get TEFL certified and teach English, you may be wondering about teaching English abroad salaries.
-Where do teachers make the most?
-The short answer is that countries like Saudi Arabia, Japan, and the United Arab Emirates are among the highest-paying places to teach English in the world (scroll down for the highest-paying countries in each region).
-In these countries, salaries can range from $2,000 to $4,000 USD per month, with perks like housing and insurance often included.
+How much do English teachers make?
+What country pays teachers the most?
+That can change over time, but the short answer is that countries like Saudi Arabia, Japan, and the United Arab Emirates (UAE) have many of the highest-paid teaching jobs in the world (scroll down to learn more about teaching English abroad salaries by country and the highest-paying countries in each region).
+In these countries, pay can range from $2,000 to $6,000 USD per month for an English teacher’s salary, and perks like housing and insurance are often included.

-Yet, looking only at salary doesn’t provide the whole picture when it comes to ESL teacher salaries, so we’ll break down the highest-paying TEFL destinations and also factor in the cost of living to see where you can get the most bang for your buck when teaching abroad.
+You may be thinking, “I want to teach with the highest-paid teachers in the world.”
+However, TEFL salary doesn’t provide the whole picture when it comes to teaching overseas or any other teach-abroad location, so we’ll break down the highest-paying TEFL destinations and also factor in the cost of living to see where you can get the most bang for your buck when teaching abroad.
 But first, a little background on salaries.

 What are your qualifications?